Immigration Documents

 I-20 (F-1 Students and their Dependents Only)

 The Certificate of Eligibility, Form I-20, is a multi-purpose government form produced in SEVIS.
 It is used in connection with many F-1 procedures and benefits.
 It is required as a part of the visa application process.
 Along with a valid F-1 or F-2 visa, the I-20 is used by F-1 students and their F-2 dependents when entering the US.
-F-1 students must keep their I-20 up-to-date and should let their ISSS advisor know about any changes.
-Prior to traveling abroad, students must submit the Travel Information Update e-form in ISSS Link so that ISSS can determine if the student requires a travel signature or any other I-20 update (major, funding, etc.).
+F-1 students must keep their I-20 up to date and should let their ISSS advisor know about any changes.
+Prior to traveling abroad, students must submit the Travel Information Update form in ISSS Link so that ISSS can determine if the student requires a travel signature or any other I-20 update (major, funding, etc.).

 DS-2019 (J Exchange Visitors Only)

 The Certificate of Eligibility, Form DS-2019, is a multi-purpose government form produced in SEVIS.
 It is used in connection with many J-1 procedures and benefits.
 It is required as a part of the visa application process.
 Along with a valid J-1 or J-2 visa, the DS-2019 is used by J-1 exchange visitors and their J-2 dependents when entering the US.
-Exchange visitors must keep their DS-2019 up-to-date and should let their ISSS advisor know about any changes.
-Prior to traveling abroad, exchange visitors must submit the Travel Information Update e-form in ISSS Link so that ISSS can determine if the exchange visitor requires a travel validation or any other DS-2019 update.
+Exchange visitors must keep their DS-2019 up to date and should let their ISSS advisor know about any changes.
+Prior to traveling abroad, exchange visitors must submit the Travel Information Update form in ISSS Link so that ISSS can determine if the exchange visitor requires a travel validation or any other DS-2019 update.

 For a detailed explanation and a full sized image of the DS-2019, visit one of the following pages: